brackets-beautify/brackets-beautify/README.md

 brackets-beautify
 =================

+Looking for maintainers for this project.
+If you're interested please message me.
+Thanks!

 [Brackets](http://brackets.io/) Extension that formats open HTML, CSS, and JavaScript files using [js-beautify](https://github.com/einars/js-beautify).

 Compatible with  Sprint 22 and above.